mgreiler/se-unlocked/Transcripts/EP_41_Liran_Haimovitch.md

 to be productive, to be their best selves.

-And, you know, there are some factors around obviously release, for example, is one that's also covered by the Durham metric.
+And, you know, there are some factors around obviously release, for example, is one that's also covered by the DORA metric.
 Um, how has the release experienced?
 And here I'm not only talking about metrics because, I think on one hand, I'm extremely data-driven; whenever I was working with teams or am working with teams, also at Microsoft, we did a lot of the research that was very